RoboCup-SSL/grSim/INSTALL.md

 - [Google Protobuf](https://github.com/google/protobuf)
 - [Boost development libraries](http://www.boost.org/) (needed by VarTypes)

-**Note:** It's necessary to use compile ODE in double precision.
+**Note:** It's necessary to compile ODE in double precision.
 This is default when installing the ODE binaries in Ubuntu.
 However, if you are compiling ODE from source (e.g on Mac OS), please make sure to enable the double precision during the configuration step: `./configure --enable-double-precision`.

 ### Linux/Unix Installation